eea/eea.docker.varnish/varnish/Readme.md

 * `BACKENDS_PROBE_REQUEST_DELIMITER` Backend probe request headers delimiter (default `|`)
 * `DASHBOARD_USER` User to access the varnish dashboard exposed on 6085, if empty - admin
 * `DASHBOARD_PASSWORD` Password for the user to access the varnish dashboard exposed on 6085, if empty - admin
+* `COOKIES` Enables cookie configuration
+* `COOKIES_WHITELIST` A regular expression describing cookies that are passed through, all others are stripped

 ## Copyright and license